Ahmed Mansoor: Second arrest

 Mansoor was detained again in March 2017, accused of using social media platforms to "publish false and misleading information".
 UN human rights experts considered his arrest and imprisonment "a direct attack on the legitimate work of human rights defenders in the UAE".
 In March 2018, after over a year of detention, much of it in solitary confinement, he was sentenced to ten years in prison and fined 1,000,000 Emirati dirham.

 In April 2019, the Human Rights Watch raised concerns over Mansoor’s deteriorating health due to his hunger strike, which he started a month back to protest against his unjust imprisonment.
 The organization called for his urgent release.

 In June 2021, The Gulf Center for Human Rights accuses, through a complaint made in France's courts, Ahmed Naser Al-Raisi of being responsible of Mansoor's torture.

 In July 2021, Human Rights Watch and Gulf Center for Human Rights raised grave concerns over the well-being of Mansoor, after his private letter detailing his mistreatment in detention and flagrantly unfair trial was published by a London-based Arabic news site.
 The letter revealed that since his detention in 2017, Mansoor was being held incommunicado, isolated from other prisoners, and without a bed and mattress.
 The UAE authorities denied him basic necessities and meaningful contact with other prisoners or family members, while keeping him in indefinite solitary confinement.

-In July 2021, Mansoor was again confirmed to be one of the persons of interest of the Pegasus software, used by UAE to spy on given targets.
+In July 2021, Mansoor was again confirmed to be one of the persons of interest of the Pegasus software, used by the UAE to spy on given targets.

 On 17 September 2021, the European Union legislators urged the United Arab Emirates for an immediate and unconditional release of Ahmed Mansoor and other human rights activists.
 In a strongly-worded resolution, the EU stated that the Emirati authorities “violated Ahmed Mansoor’s rights for more than 10 years with arbitrary arrest and detention, death threats, physical assault, government surveillance and inhumane treatment in custody”.

+On 10 July 2024, Mansoor was sentenced to 15 years in prison by the Abu Dhabi Federal Appeals Court.
+On 4 March 2025, the State Security Department of the Federal Supreme Court rejected appeals submitted by 53 people who were convicted in the "UAE84" case, including Ahmed Mansoor.